mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 8. Summary of Portfolio Asset Drawdowns
 Drawdown analysis is an important part of asset risk assessment for many investors.
 Two critical aspects of a drawdown, determining the resulting monetary loss, are its depth (peak-to-trough % price decline) and its length (period of time required for an investment to recover).
 The table below summarizes the drawdowns for a Magnificent Seven portfolio of stocks over one year of historical prices.

 The table includes a related Ulcer Index, defined as the square root of the mean squared deviation from the maximum price over a specific period of time, which can be the whole historical period or a rolling 14-day.
 The Ulcer Index is used to calculate Martin Ratio, a performance metric similar to Sharpe Ratio, where it replaces standard deviation in the denominator.
 > ![](img/08_DrawdownSummary_Magnificent7.png)

 ### 9. Summary of Individual Asset Drawdowns
-The top drawdowns for each asset of interest can be identified based on either the % depth or length.
+The top drawdowns for each asset of interest can be identified based on either % depth or length.
 The table below lists top six drawdowns for one year of historical AAPL prices, sorted by length.
 This summary has been inspired by an example given in [<ins>W&uuml;rtz et al, p.
 35</ins>](https://www.rmetrics.org/downloads/9783906041018-fPortfolio.pdf), and the drawdown computation methodology has been tested on the original data used by the authors.
 > ![](img/09_SixLongestDrawdowns_AAPL.png)

 ### 10. Plot of Individual Asset Drawdowns